GULAPSAANSARI/SolarSystemQuize/README.md

-# SolarSystemQuize
+# SolarSystemQuiz
-Created quize based on solar system and universe with the help of HTML ,CSS and JS.
+Created quiz based on solar system and universe with the help of HTML ,CSS and JS.